 Until 1825, there was no clear way to isolate and create aluminium as we know it today.
 But, Napoleon III, served his famous guests plates and cutlery made from aluminium.
-Socially, lower class guests were given gold and silver!
+Socially, lower-class guests were given gold and silver!
 At one point, it was considered the most valuable metal in the world until the 1800s.
 It was more valuable than even gold!

 In 1886 The Process Of Creating Aluminium Began:

 The process for creating commercially viable aluminium began in 1886 and is still processed the same way today.
 The actual process was invented by two scientists from different ends of the world.
 Charles Martin Hall, Ohio, USA and Paul L.T.
 Heroult, Paris, France.
-In recognition for their joint accomplishment and invention, the process is known as the Hall-Heroult Process.
+In recognition of their joint accomplishment and invention, the process is known as the Hall-Heroult Process.